Privacy and Cookies

 Contact and Communication with us

 Users contacting us through this website, do so at their own discretion and provide any such personal details requested at their own risk.
 Client service account information will be retained securely for up to 6 years from your cancellation of your service account, or earlier if no longer required by the client depending on the nature of the business process or has no further use.
-No data except account data will be retained after the termination of the contract.
-You may request a data copy before termination of contract.
+You may request a copy of your data at any time.

 Where we have clearly stated and made you aware of the fact, and where you have given your express permission, we may use your details to send you products/services information through an email mailing list system.
 This is done in accordance with the regulations under Email Mailing Lists and Marketing Messages as named in ‘The Policy’ above.